lirumadev/treehauz-nft-marketplace/README.md

 * Factory pattern
 * Check-effect-interactions pattern
 * Pull-over-push pattern
-* Emergency stop to stop all marketplace or creator activities
+* Emergency stop to pause all marketplace or creator activities
 * Modifier as access restrictions
 * Tight variable packing for gas optimization